hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ![](img/Segments/9.png)

 In this example, we've added 6 Values for our *Country* Segment:
-* We can now assign different Segment/Value pairs to the players of our game and on the basis of these assignments, differentiate player experience.
+* We can now assign different Segment/Value pairs to the players of our game and, on the basis of these assignments, differentiate player experience.

 ## Building Segment Queries

 You can build *Segment Queries* to define rules which determine which player's are subjected to a specific segmentation of a configuration object in your game:
 * For example, you might segment a Virtual Good into three segments and set different currency values for the Virtual Good for each segment.
-You can then use Segment Queries to determine which players experience which Virtual Good costs, depending on the Segment/Value pair a player has been assigned to.
+You can then use Segment Queries to determine which players experience which of the three alternative Virtual Good costs, depending on the Segment/Value pair a player has been assigned to.

-<<<<< Using Custom Queries >>>>>

 ### Setting Segment Query Filters

-When you create the Segment Queries you want to use for segmenting your game's configuration objects, you can select just those filters you want to use for building queries:
+When you create the Segment Queries you want to use for segmenting your game's configuration objects, you can first select just those filters you want to use for building queries:

 *1.* Go to *Configurator>Segments* and select the *Segments Queries* tab.